green beauty with moringa oleifera

 Surface values were increased by the base and decreased by the active cream.
 Effects produced for the base and active cream were significant and insignificant, respectively, as observed in the case of surface.
 Unlike the base, the active cream showed significant effects on skin volume, texture parameters (energy, variance and contrast) and SELS, SEr (skin roughness), SEsc (skin scaliness), SEsm (skin smoothness), and SEw(skin wrinkles) parameters.
 The results suggested that moringa cream enhances skin revitalization effect and supports anti-aging skin effects.

-- Antifungal activity of crude extracts and essential oil of Moringa oleifera Lam.
+Antifungal activity of crude extracts and essential oil of Moringa oleifera Lam.
 Bioresour Technol.
-2007 Jan;98(1):232-6.
-Epub Jan 6.
-Institute of Bioagricultural Sciences, Academia Sinica, Taipei 115, Taiwan, ROC.
-Chuang PH, Lee CW, Chou JY, Murugan M, Shieh BJ, Chen HM (2006).
+Chuang PH, Lee CW, Chou JY, Murugan M, Shieh BJ, Chen HM (2007).